 - Does your spouse treat you badly or show indifference?

-- Is there a complete lack of intimacy (not just sex, but emotional intimacy, affection, laughter?)
+- Is there a complete lack of intimacy (not just sex, but emotional intimacy, affection, and laughter?)

 If you have said yes to these questions, you may be at the point of no return in your marital relationship.
 Feeling indifference or becoming emotionally detached is a strong sign that your marriage is over.

 Sometimes getting away, even for a weekend, to sort things out on your own can help you see your situation more clearly.
 For many people, this is when something sort of clicks inside and they know what to do.